microsoft/verona/docs/sophia-opsem.md

 Stmt := //Give the list of statements here

-Type := Bool | TypeId  // No refs for now, may add
-T ∈ Type
+Type := TNone | Bool | TypeId  // No refs for now, may add T ∈ Type
 // User Defined Types
 TypeDesc :=